-Once a couple have halachic permission to use contraception, they should work together with their rabbi and physician to choose the most appropriate method.
+When contraception is halachically permissible for a couple, they should work together with their rabbi and physician to choose the most appropriate method.
 A couple cannot simply learn from the experience of others, or even from their own experience at a different stage of life.
 Both medical and halachic factors need to be considered to answer the following questions:

 Is the method halachically permissible?
 Some methods are halachically preferable to others, and some are not permitted.
 The permissibility of a given method may depend on the couple’s individual circumstances, and on the rabbi’s halachic approach.